Expand description

 - Calls

-- Info rebuild happens in parallel by default.
+- Updates windows and widgets, in parallel by default.

 - All the pending updates are processed in one pass, all targeted widgets are visited once, in parallel by default.